Brooklyn Residents' Basements Flooded With Sewage After Heavy Rain From Tropical Storm Fay

-NEW YORK (CBSNewYork) — Heavy rain from Tropical Storm Fay left some residents in Brooklyn up all night, rushing to clean up a sewage back-up that leaked into their basements.
+NEW YORK (CBSNewYork) — Heavy rain from Tropical Storm Fay left some residents in Brooklyn up all night Friday, rushing to clean up a sewage back-up that leaked into their basements.

+Thirty-six hours after the problem first started, you could still smell the sewage.

+Lola Thomas had raw sewage in her back alley that she couldn’t get rid of.

+“This is raw sewage from everybody else’s backyard,” she said.
+“Once we started to pump it out, it started to come back.
+It took us all night, we were pumping, and as soon as we pump, it comes back.”

-It was a disgusting mess for at least a dozen residents along several streets near East 87th Street and Avenue M in Canarsie.
+It was a disgusting mess at 20 homes along Avenue M and 86th, 87th and 88th streets in Canarsie.

-They tell CBS2’s Natalie Duddridge sewage has been pouring into their basements since Friday afternoon and that the city took too long to show up and fix the problem.

 RELATED STORY: Tropical Storm Fay Causes Flooding, Power Problems Throughout New York City

-The Department of Environmental Protection finally showed up Saturday morning and have now set up a pumping system around the blockage.

-Residents described the horrible smell and said their belongings were ruined, floating in water.
+Residents described the horrible smell and said their belongings — clothes, shoes, equipment and food — were ruined, floating in water.

 In some cases, the water was up past their ankles.

+“The washer and dryer are gone.
+It’s that close to the furnace now.
+We just lost everything.
+We brought up what we could, but things are just floating around in the other room,” resident Roberta Symbouras said.

-Residents say they started calling 311 around 4 p.m.
-Friday, but it took until Saturday for them to arrive.
+Residents say they started calling 311 around 2 p.m.
+Friday, but it took until Saturday for crews to arrive.

+“My basement is at least 2 feet high with water.
+I have lost everything in there,” one homeowner told CBS2’s Natalie Duddridge.
+“To the city, I’m paying my taxes and I need my service.
+I have lost all of my children’s little things from many years that I kept in the basement.
+I need to be reimbursed, but I need the problem to be fixed.”

 One homeowner says a city official told her the main sewer line was broken.